 Does the emerald ash borer affect my yard waste collection?

-The emerald ash borer (EAB) has officially arrived in Minnesota.
-To help slow the spread of EAB, the Minnesota Department of Agriculture (MDA) has placed a quarantine on disposal of ash tree debris outside of Hennepin and at least 13 other Minnesota counties.
+The emerald ash borer (EAB) has been found in several Minnesota cities.
+To help slow the spread of EAB, the Minnesota Department of Agriculture (MDA) has placed a quarantine on disposal of ash tree debris outside of Hennepin County and other Minnesota counties.
 This includes ash logs and lumber, ash tree waste, ash chips and mulch and ALL hardwood firewood.

-Advanced Disposal, your residential yard waste hauler, will collect ash tree debris and will compost it in compliance with the quarantine.
+The city’s residential yard waste hauler will collect ash tree debris and will compost it in compliance with the quarantine.
 Your yard waste will continue to be collected on your scheduled collection day.

 What can I do with large branches that fall in my yard after a storm?

-Branches, brush or logs greater than four feet in length or four inches in diameter are too big for residential curbside collection.
-Bring them to the city’s brush drop-off site located at 2501 Edgewood Ave.
-S., at the intersection of Cedar Lake Road and Colorado Ave.
-S.
+Branches, brush or logs greater than 4 feet in length or 4 inches in diameter are too big for residential curbside collection.
+Bring them to the city’s brush drop-off site.